-(c) Funds with U.S. Treasury
+(c) Fund Balance with Treasury

-The fund's cash receipts and disbursements are processed by the U.S. Department of the Treasury (Treasury).
-Funds with Treasury represent obligated balances available to pay current liabilities and finance authorized purchase commitments.
+The Fund's cash receipts and disbursements are processed by the U.S. Department of the Treasury (Treasury).
+Funds with the Treasury represent obligated and unobligated balances available to pay current liabilities and finance authorized purchase commitments.

-(d) Investments, Net
+(d) Investments in Treasury Securities, Net

-Investments in U.S. Government securities are reported at cost, net of unamortized premiums or discounts, which approximate market value.
+Investments in U.S. Government securities are reported at cost, net of unamortized premiums or discounts, if any, which approximate market value.
 Premiums or discounts are amortized on a straight-line basis, which approximates the effective interest method.
-The fund's intent is to hold investments to maturity, unless they are needed to finance claims or otherwise sustain the operations of the fund.
+The Fund's intent is to hold oneday investments to maturity.
 No provision is made for unrealized gains or losses on these securities because they are held to maturity.
-A portion of these investments is available for payment of compensation and medical benefits to covered employees of the defaulted insurance carriers or self-insured employers.
+A portion of these investments is available for payment of compensation and medical benefits to covered employees of the defaulted insurance carriers or selfinsured employers.